Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Appendix to Section

-Case 1: An individual in the disadvantaged group, which the model predicted an unfavorable outcome, flipped to the advantaged group,i.e., $j$-th individual with $a_j=0$ and $h(x_j)=0$ becomes $a'_j=1$ and $h(x_j)=0$.
+Case 1: An individual in the disadvantaged group, which the model predicted an unfavorable outcome, differs in the neighboring dataset in its protected attribute, i.e., $a_j=0$ with $h(x_j)=0$ becomes $a'_j=1$ with $h(x_j)=0$.

-(a) Since the protected attribute of the individual was flipped from $a_j=0$ to $a'_j=1$, $N_0$ decreased by one and $N_1$ increased by one. $\lambda, \mu$ were not incremented because $h(x_j)=0$. (b) To upper bound the expression, $\lambda$ can be lower bounded by $0$, while $\mu$ can be upper bounded by $N_0-1$ since $h(x_j)=0$. (c) is a maximization over all possible datasets to find the global sensitivity.
-The maximum occurs at $N_0=2$, meaning, this dataset and the neighboring dataset with $N_0=1$ have the largest sensitivity.
+Here, (a) holds since the protected attribute of the individual was flipped from $a_j=0$ to $a'_j=1$, $N_0$ decreased by one, and $N_1$ increased by one. $\lambda, \mu$ were not incremented since $h(x_j)=0$.
+To obtain the upper bound in (b), $\lambda$ is lower bounded by $0$, while $\mu$ is upper bounded by $N_0-1$ since $h(x_j)=0$.
+Notice, this is the local sensitivity expression for the reference dataset.
+Hence, (c) is a maximization over all possible datasets to find the global sensitivity.
+The maximum occurs when $N_0=2$.

-Case 2: An individual in the disadvantaged group, with a positive predicted outcome, flipped to the advantaged group, i.e., $j$-th individual with $a_j=0$ and $h(x_j)=1$ becomes $a'_j=1$ and $h(x_j)=1$.

-(a) Since the protected attribute of the individual was flipped from $a_j=0$ to $a'_j=1$ with $h(x_j)=1$, $N_0$ and $\mu$ decreased by one, while $N_1$ and $\lambda$ increased by one. (b) to upper bound the expression, $\lambda$ can be upper bounded by $N_1$, while $\mu$ can be lower bounded by $1$ since $h(x_j)=1$. (c) is a maximization over all possible datasets to find the global sensitivity.

-To complete this proof, we find the $l_1$-sensitivity when assume the advantaged group is less than the disadvantaged group, and there is at least 1 individual in the advantaged group, in all possible datasets,i.e., $1 \leq N_1<N_0$.
-There are two other possibilities to consider when flipping the protected attribute of an individual.

-Case 3: An individual in the advantaged group, which the model predicted an unfavorable outcome, flipped to the disadvantaged group,i.e., $j$-th individual with $a_j=1$ and $h(x_j)=0$ becomes $a'_j=0$ and $h(x_j)=0$.

-(a) Since the protected attribute of the individual was flipped from $a_j=1$ to $a'_j=0$, $N_0$ increased by one and $N_1$ decreased by one. $\lambda, \mu$ were not incremented because $h(x_j)=0$. (b) To upper bound the expression, $\mu$ can be lower bounded by $0$, while $\lambda$ can be upper bounded by $N_1-1$ since $h(x_j)=0$. (c) is a maximization over all possible datasets to find the global sensitivity.
-The maximum occurs at $N_1=2$, meaning, this dataset and the neighboring dataset with $N_0=1$ have the largest sensitivity.

-Case 4: An individual in the advantaged group, which the model predicted a favorable outcome, flipped to the disadvantaged group, i.e., $j$-th individual with $a_j=1$ and $h(x_j)=1$ becomes $a'_j=0$ and $h(x_j)=1$.
+Case 2: An individual in the disadvantaged group, which the model predicted a favorable outcome, differs in the neighboring dataset in its protected attribute, i.e., $a_j=0$ with $h(x_j)=1$ becomes $a'_j=1$ with $h(x_j)=1$.
+Steps follow similar arguments with case 1.

-(a) Since the protected attribute of the individual was flipped from $a_j=1$ to $a'_j=10$ with $h(x_j)=1$, $N_0$ and $\mu$ increased by one, while $N_1$ and $\lambda$ decreased by one. (b) to upper bound the expression, $\mu$ can be upper bounded by $N_0$, while $\lambda$ can be lower bounded by $1$ since $h(x_j)=1$. (c) is a maximization over all possible datasets to find the global sensitivity.
-For all 4 cases, the maximum $l_1$ difference between any two neighboring datasets have the same upper bounds.
-Therefore, for $m$ queries we have the global sensitivity $\Delta_{|SP|}$ in Theorem \ref{ASPD}.